Extension Logo

 • Clubroot is caused by the unicellular, parasitic protist Plasmodiophora brassicae.
 A protist is any eukaryotic organism (an organism whose cells contain a cell nucleus) that is not an animal, plant, or fungus.

-• The fungus infects roots, which causes them to swell, giving the roots the clubbed experience that gives this disease its name.
+• The pathogen infects roots, which causes them to swell, giving the roots the clubbed experience that gives this disease its name.
 Infected roots cannot absorb water or nutrients.

-• Plants may be infected for a while before you begin to see symptoms above ground.
+• Plants may be infected for a while before you see symptoms above ground.

 • The pathogen forms thick-walled spores in infected roots.